 - Site Navigation … is located at the top of every page and will take you to the start of each section

-- Site Search Function ... located at the top left below the page heading.
+- Site Search Function … located at the top right in the margin.
 Use this to search for specific content or all pages containing a subject or term.

-- Social Bookmarks ... located at the top right below the local riding horse image.
+- Social Bookmarks … located at the top right of every page.
 Use the icons to bookmark the current page using your preferred social media site

 - Section Navigation …, located in the right margin.
 Options available will change depending on the section visited

 - In Page Navigation …, located in the top section of the page content if the section has mutliple pages relating to the subject matter.
 Not all pages will have this, but for those that do this function helps the reader navigate through all parts of the subject.